Heatblur-Simulations/f-4e-manual/src/procedures/pre_start.md

 Designations used:

-* The ⚡ icon means that given step **cannot** be performed when battery start is made.
+* The ⚡ icon means that the given step **cannot** be performed when battery start is made.

 ## WSO